svinniks/pl-log/README.md

 ## Message handlers

 By default, PL-LOG only provides API which can be used to instrument PL/SQL code.
 Log messages, however, are not stored or displayed anywhere.
-To save or display messages, one or more __message handlers__ must be registered in PL-LOG.
+To save or to display messages, one or more __message handlers__ must be registered in PL-LOG.
 Handlers may store messages in a table, file, alert log, write them to ```DBMS_OUTPUT``` or send via e-mail.
 It is possible to develop custom message handlers and plug them into PL-LOG without recompiling framework's source code.

+There are to types of message handlers in PL-LOG:

+- __Raw__ message handlers accept messages directly from the instrumentation routines.
+Original messages and argument values come separately - all resolving, formatting and handling must occur within a raw message handler itself.
+Use raw message handlers if you want to store messages disassembled and later present them to the users in different languages.
+- __Formatted__ message handlers receive resolved and formatted messages which are ready to be immediately stored in the desired location.
+All resolving and formatting happens within PL-LOG automatically according to the configuration.

-Message handler API is implemented via the abstract object type ```T_LOG_MESSAGE_HANDLER```:
+Message handler API is implemented via three abstract object types ```T_LOG_MESSAGE_HANDLER```, ```T_RAW_MESSAGE_HANDLER``` and ```T_FORMATTED_MESSAGE_HANDLER```:

 ```
-CREATE OR REPLACE TYPE t_log_message_handler IS OBJECT (
+TYPE t_log_message_handler IS OBJECT (

     dummy CHAR,

     NOT INSTANTIABLE MEMBER FUNCTION get_log_level
     RETURN PLS_INTEGER,

+    NOT INSTANTIABLE MEMBER PROCEDURE handle_message (
+        p_level IN PLS_INTEGER,
+        p_message IN VARCHAR2
+    )

+)
+NOT INSTANTIABLE NOT FINAL;

+TYPE t_raw_message_handler UNDER t_log_message_handler (

+    NOT INSTANTIABLE MEMBER PROCEDURE handle_message (
+        p_level IN PLS_INTEGER,
+        p_message IN VARCHAR2,
+        p_arguments IN t_varchars
+    )

+)
+NOT INSTANTIABLE NOT FINAL;

+TYPE t_formatted_message_handler UNDER t_log_message_handler (

     NOT INSTANTIABLE MEMBER PROCEDURE handle_message (
         p_level IN PLS_INTEGER,
         p_message IN VARCHAR2